Biden meets Tennessee state lawmakers to discuss gun control

 "You're standing up for our kids, you're standing up for our communities," Biden told state Representatives Justin Pearson, Justin Jones and Gloria Johnson during an Oval Office meeting.

-Jones and Pearson - two young Black legislators - were expelled earlier this month but were later returned to office by their localities.
+Jones and Pearson - two young Black legislators - were expelled earlier this month but were soon after returned to office by their localities in special votes.
 Johnson, who is white, narrowly survived an expulsion vote.

-The Republicans who control the Tennessee legislature called for their expulsion because they disrupted House proceedings.
+The Republicans who control the Tennessee legislature called for their expulsion because they had disrupted House proceedings, saying the three violated decorum rules by protesting on the House floor.

-The three lawmakers, also known as the "Tennessee three," joined children, parents and others protesting at the state Capitol days after a Nashville school shooting killed three 9-year-old children and three school staff members.
+The three lawmakers joined children, parents and others protesting at the state Capitol days after a Nashville school shooting killed three 9-year-old children and three school staff members.

+The lawmakers said they discussed with Biden red flag and safe storage laws, an assault weapons ban and strengthening background checks, among other possible gun control measures.

+"There's such incredible interest in getting something done, in action," Johnson said.

 White House press secretary Karine Jean-Pierre said last week that Biden appreciated the three state representatives calling for stronger gun restrictions, particularly a ban on so-called assault weapons - an issue the president has continued to push for.